-Anthony-Claret Onwutalobi is an education counselor, author, poet and activist, from Anambra, Nigeria.
+Anthony-Claret Onwutalobi is an education counsellor, author, poet and activist, from Anambra, Nigeria.
 He is the founder and CEO of the Codewit Global Network, an international organization which help communities and youth in Africa with educational development.
 He is the publisher and editor in chief of Codewit World News.

 Anthony-Claret has been extensively involved in student politics at both school and university.
 He has held leadership positions in number organizations.
-He was elected the president of African Students’ Association; hitherto, he displayed admirable leadership skills, and won Best service award 2004.
+He was elected the president of African Students’ Association; hitherto, he displayed admirable leadership skills and won Best service award 2004.
 As president, he organized the First African convention 2005, in Kuching, Sarawak, Malaysia to discuss issues facing Africans today.
 Anthony-Claret has organized a host of cultural and charity events and has fought for the rights of Africans citizens in Diaspora.
 His zeal for helping the underprivileged is commendable.
 He has dedicated himself to increasing the profile of young African men and women in the university.

 Anthony-Claret relocated to Finland in 2007, where he founded Codewit Global Network, an organization that is in the process of renewing the African image and restore black pride in the world and promotes democracy and human rights in Africa.
 His works have led him increasingly to the conviction that the solution to the African problem must be solved by Africans themselves.
 This idea has led to a development of philosophical thought attributed to him called “Codewism”, where he clarified that the solution to African problems lies in eight key principles.
 He is a student of Nnamdi Azikiwe, the proponent of zikism, philosophy